SCOTT SIMON, HOST:

 SIMON: Daniel Yergin is chairman of IHS Cambridge Energy Research Associates and, of course, author of "The Quest."
 Thanks so much for being with us.

 YERGIN: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.